-You could say it’s about employee engagement, employee satisfaction, morale, spirit, vitality or any other similar buzzword of the day.
+You could say a “pro-human” workplace is about employee engagement, employee experience, morale, spirit, vitality or any other similar buzzword of the day.
 Organizations create programs around these topics.
 They provide structure and consistency.
 And yet, that’s not the whole story

 Intention and commitment at the leadership level are imperative.
-This is as important as a structured program.
+This is as important as any structured program.

 It’s business AND it’s personal.